parcelbright/wheniwork/README.md

       c.cache_enabled = true
     end

-If you set cache_enabled is turned off, nothing will be cached:
+If you set cache_enabled to false, nothing will be cached:

     WhenIWork.configure do |c|
       c.cache_enabled = false